khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

       </td>
       <td>
         <p>The product provides suggestion for how to mitigate input errors.</p>
-        <p>However, the identification and description of an error is not combined programmatically to help assistive technologies to identify an error and provide remedy suggestions to the user:
+        <p>However, the identification and description of an error is not always combined programmatically to help assistive technologies to identify an error and provide remedy suggestions to the user:
         <a
           href="https://gitlab.com/groups/gitlab-org/-/epics/7341"
           target="_blank"